 When it’s appropriate, offer them as much encouragement as possible.
-This could look like encouraging them to continue to cling to their chosen faith.
-Or encouragement could mean making sure they know how much they matter to people and how impactful their life is.
-Focus on all the positive things they have and still do bring to the world.
+It doesn’t mean you want them to die if you give them the grace to thank them for being with you but let them know that you will be ok if they pass.
+Encouragement could mean making sure they know how much they matter to people and how impactful their life is.
+Focus on all the positive things they have brought and how their life will still matter to the world.

 What Is Anticipatory Grief?

 When we hear the word “grief,” we usually think of it as the process that happens after a painful event or loss.
 However, grief does not always come after an event.
-In fact, sometimes, we begin experiencing grief before the difficult event officially occurs.
+In fact, sometimes, we begin experiencing grief before the difficult event officially occurs, while preparing for the loss of a loved one or similar situations.
 This is referred to as “anticipatory grief.”

 This type of grief is common when caring for an aging parent.
 Sometimes, we know a loved one’s deteriorating health, and we know what to expect next.
 If this is happening to you, you may be experiencing anticipatory grief.

 It is essential to distinguish this type of grief from the grief that happens after a death or loss.
 While they both are painful and important to acknowledge, they can feel like totally different experiences.